BrunoHoinacki/brunohoinacki/README.md

 Hey there 👋

-I’m Bruno, a full-stack engineer, creative coder and 🎓cursing analysis and development systems.
+I’m Bruno, a full-stack developer and designer graphic, 🎓cursing analysis and development systems.
 I made it my mission my passion for tecnology, my study is focus in java and angular.
 I want live abroud with my family and i go!

 Want to know more about me?
 [Check out my link's.](https://linktr.ee/guridatipoa)